the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.3.1] tbd =

+* Fix - Fixed the support for translated event category archive slug that could lead to broken links on the front-end while using WPML [62018]

 = [4.3] 2016-10-13 =

 * Feature - Added Event Aggregator to enable service-based event imports from iCal feeds, Facebook, and Meetup